stephengold/Minie/README.md

 You can override the no-normals default on a per-object basis:

-        collisionObject1.setDebugMeshNormals(DebugMeshNormals.Facet)
-        collisionObject2.setDebugMeshNormals(DebugMeshNormals.Smooth)
+        collisionObject1.setDebugMeshNormals(DebugMeshNormals.Facet);
+        collisionObject2.setDebugMeshNormals(DebugMeshNormals.Smooth);
+        collisionObject2.setDebugMeshNormals(DebugMeshNormals.Sphere);

-By default, debug meshes don't include index buffers unless the collision shape is a `PlaneCollisionShape`.
+By default, debug meshes don't include index buffers unless the shape is a `PlaneCollisionShape`.
-For other shapes, you can reduce the number of rendered vertices by telling Minie to generate index buffers:
+For other shapes, you can reduce the number of rendered vertices by generating index buffers:

         DebugShapeFactory.setIndexBuffers(true)

 This setting has no effect on debug meshes previously generated.
 To make this setting retroactive, clear the cache.

-Also, note that generating index buffers for very large meshes can take a long time.
+Also, note that generating index buffers for large meshes can take a long time.
 Do not use this setting when debugging large mesh or heightfield shapes.